LucasGenoud/modern-cv/cv.typ

   description: "Semester and Bachelor project",
 )
 #resume-item[
-  - Usage of real-time air pollution data to create itineraries with lower air pollution levels.
+  - Using real time air PM2.5 concentration measurements, historical traffic data and elevation data, the app calculates the best route with low air pollution and elevation gain.
-  - Developed using a Svelte frontend, Node.js backend and a PostgreSQL database, deployed on Kubernetes.
+  - Developed using a #strong("Svelte") frontend, #strong("Node.js") backend and a #strong("PostgreSQL") database, deployed on Kubernetes.
 ]

 = Education
 #resume-entry(
   title: "School of Engineering and Architecture of Fribourg (HEIA-FR)",
   location: "Fribourg",
-  date: "2021 - Today",
+  date: "September 2021 - September 2024",
   description: "Bachelor of Science in software engineering ", )
 #resume-entry(